Name Changes & Pronoun Designation

 Student Pronoun Designation on Class Rosters & Brightspace

 The options will include “he” and “she,” the gender-neutral pronouns “they” and “ze,” and a name-only option for students who choose not to be identified by any pronoun.
-The pronouns will appear alongside student names on class rolls and housing rosters, be visible to advisers and other offices in regular contact with students, and will be accessible by faculty and staff, including student employees.
+The pronouns will appear alongside student names on class rolls and housing rosters, be visible to advisers and other offices in regular contact with students, and will be accessible to faculty and staff, including student employees.

 An undocumented name change (see above) allows first and middle initials and the last name to be shown on the student ID.
 Please wait for your “undocumented name change” form to be processed through the office of the registrar.
 Chosen names are not currently allowed on student IDs.

 Financial Aid & Work Study Timesheet